Temporal structures of the X-ray photoemission problem: Renormalization-group approach

-The fidelity $\ff_{\zeta,\theta}\z(t)$ can be computed from Eq.~\eqref{eq:78} along two alternative paths: the many-body approach in Sec.~\ref{sec:many-body-procedure} or the more efficient single-particle procedure in Sec.~\ref{sec:single-part-meth}.
-Either alternative calls for diagonalization of the square matrix of dimension $\nn+\zeta+1$ representing the Hamiltonian $\hh_K^\nn$.
-Condition~\eqref{eq:77}, with $\tau_\nn\z$ given by Eq~\eqref{eq:75}, shows that the truncation number $\nn$ grows logarithmically with $t$, a dependence that contrasts with the linear growth of the tight-binding lattice in Sec.~\ref{sec:fidel}.
-The computational cost of an eNRG run covering a given time interval is therefore substantially smaller than that of a tight-binding computation of $\ff(t)$ in the same time range.
-Section~\ref{sec:numerical-results} will present examples.
+{Given the Hamiltonian~\eqref{eq:73}, calculating the fidelity $\ff_{\zeta,\theta}\z(t)$ requires first} diagonalizing the square matrix of dimension $\nn+\zeta+1$ representing the Hamiltonian $\hh_K^\nn$. {It is important to emphasize that this Hamiltonian is quadratic (noninteracting) and therefore does not require the iterative diagonalization procedure of standard NRG, allowing for efficient treatment within the single-particle procedure in Sec.~\ref{sec:single-part-meth}}.
+Condition~\eqref{eq:72}, with $\tau_\nn\z$ given by Eq.~\eqref{eq:70}, shows that the truncation number $\nn$ grows logarithmically with $t$, a dependence that contrasts with the linear growth of the tight-binding lattice in Sec.~\ref{sec:fidel}.
+The computational cost of an eNRG run covering a given time interval is, therefore, substantially smaller than that of a tight-binding computation of $\ff(t)$ in the same time range.
+Section~\ref{sec:numerical-results} presents examples.

-\subsection{Single-particle spectrum}
+\subsubsection{Single-particle spectrum}

-With $K=0$, the right-hand side of Eq.~\eqref{eq:78} is particle-hole symmetric, and so is the resulting single-particle spectrum.
-Given $\zeta$ it is convenient to choose $\nn$ of the opposite parity, so that $\nn+\zeta+1$ is an even number, henceforth denoted $2M$.
-Of the single-particle eigenvalues, $M$ will be positive and $M$, negative, then.
-The same partition results for $K\ne0$, and the following approximate expressions describes the single-particle eigenvalues \cite{2022FeO075129}
+With $K=0$, the right-hand side of Eq.~\eqref{eq:73} is particle-hole symmetric, and so is the resulting single-particle spectrum.
+Given $\zeta$, it is convenient to choose $\nn$ of the opposite parity so that $\nn+\zeta+1$ is an even number, henceforth denoted $2M$.
+Of the single-particle eigenvalues, $M$ will be positive and $M$ negative.
+The same partition results for $K\ne0$, and the following approximate expressions describe the single-particle eigenvalues \cite{2022FeO075129}: